egor7/blog-1/csv/csv.md

 ### Join
 Joining two CSV files already supported by Linux command `join`.
 Command `csvjoin` goes further and support all types of SQL joins inner, left, right and outer. kdb+ also supports these classic join operations.

 For time series there is another type of joins that are frequently used.
-These is called asof and its generalization window join.
+This is called asof and its generalization window join.
 If you have two streams of data and the times are different then asof join can merge the two streams.

 Let me demonstrate the usage of window join in a real-life scenario to profile distributed processes.
 Our master process sends request to slave processes.
-Each requests results in multiple tasks.
-We store the `start` and `end` times of the requests and the `start` and `end` times of the tasks.
+Each request results in multiple tasks.
+We store the `start` and `end` times of the requests and the `start` times and `duration` of the tasks.
 We would like to see the ratio of times the slave devoted to each request.
 Due to network delay start time of a task happens after the start time of a request.
 An example of the master's data is below.

 | requestID | slaveID | start | end |
 | --- | --- | --- | --- |